PHCArchive

 Participants

-Stevie Beck Greg BrownButch Thompson Trio Prudence Johnson Garrison KeillorMinnesota Dance Ensemble Peter Ostroushko Vern Sutton.
+Stevie Beck Greg Brown Philip BrunelleButch Thompson Trio Prudence Johnson Garrison Keillor Leroy LarsonMinnesota Scandinavian Ensemble Peter Ostroushko Vern Sutton.
 Kate Wolf

 Songs, tunes, and poems

-This year I'm staying home ( Greg Brown )
+This Year I'm Staying Home ( Greg Brown )

-I want to feel Christmas ( Greg Brown )
+I Want to Feel Christmas ( Greg Brown )

-Give yourself to love ( Kate Wolf )
+Give Yourself to Love ( Kate Wolf )

-Lilac and apple ( Kate Wolf )
+Lilac Bush and the Apple Tree ( Kate Wolf )

-Safe at anchor ( Kate Wolf )
+Safe at Anchor ( Kate Wolf )

 Log Cabin Home in the Sky ( Kate Wolf )

-Grandpa ( Kate Wolf )
+The Eyes of A Painter ( Kate Wolf )

-Baby it's cold ( Greg Brown , Prudence Johnson )
+Baby it's Cold ( Greg Brown , Prudence Johnson )

-Bobby Casey's hornpipe ( Stevie Beck )
+Bobby Casey's Hornpipe ( Stevie Beck )

 Star of the County Down ( Stevie Beck )